ltoniazzi/reduce-llms-for-testing/README.md

 This will:
 1. Fetch `<model-name>` from HF.
 2. Reduce the size of the matrices of the model.
-3. Overfit the model to a paragraph of text (this will be the `base` model)
+3. Overfit the model to a paragraph of text (this will be the `base` model).
-4. Overfit a lora adapter on top of `base` to a different paragraph of text
+4. Overfit a lora adapter on top of `base` to a different paragraph of text.
-5. Upload these two models to `<your hf repo>`
+5. Upload these two models to `<your hf repo>`.

+Currently supported LLMs:
+- `google/gemma-2-2b`.

 ## Set up